xabbu42/Master/arbeit.md

   of the conclusion.

-* Every subformula (symbol) occurrence in an active formula of a premise corresponds to the same occurrence of that symbol in the corrsponding subformula in the principal formula of the rule.
+* Every subformula (symbol) occurrence in an active formula of a premise corresponds to the same occurrence of that subformula (symbol) in the corrsponding subformula in the principal formula of the rule.

 \End{definition}